Find out how the benefit cap will affect you personally by using the benefit cap calculator.

 This means that the maximum weekly benefit was capped at £350 for a childless single household, and £500 for a couple or a lone parent.

-The Welfare Reform and Work Act (2016) introduces some changes to the benefit cap, even if your benefit is capped already.
-The benefit cap changes will start to be implemented from 7 November 2016.
+The Welfare Reform and Work Act (2016) introduced some changes to the benefit cap, even if your benefit was already capped.
+The benefit cap changes were implemented from 7 November 2016.

-They include changes to the benefit cap levels to £20,000 a year for couples with or without children and lone parents and £13,400 for single people without children who live outside of London.
-They also include additional exemptions for recipients of Guardian’s Allowance, Carer’s Allowance and Universal Credit claimants who receive payments towards carer’s costs.
+They included changes to the benefit cap levels to £20,000 a year for couples with or without children and lone parents and £13,400 for single people without children who live outside of London.
+They also included additional exemptions for recipients of Guardian’s Allowance, Carer’s Allowance and Universal Credit claimants who receive payments towards carer’s costs.

 - £385 per week for couples (with or without children) and lone parents